audreylee23/audreylee23.github.io/_pages/about.md

 ---

 Jueon Lee is a Masters Student at the [Human Centered Computing Lab](link later) at [Seoul National University](https://en.snu.ac.kr).
-Jueon's research interests are in Responsible AI, Algorithmic Fairness, and Societal Impacts of AI.
+Her research interests are in Responsible AI, Algorithmic Fairness, and Societal Impacts of AI.
 She also aspires to study Alternative Technologies, Participatory Design, and Critical HCI.

 In her free time, she enjoys knitting sweaters, cardigans, and many more!
 She never misses a chance to have a mouthful of blueberries 🫐!
-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.

 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.